vbudi000/cloudpak8s/_content/integration/onprem-online.md

 oc config view > kubeconfig
 ```

+If it is not available, you can log into the cluster as admin using oc login then issue the following command.
+Make sure it is located in the `installer_files/cluster/` directory.

+`oc config view --minify=true --flatten=true > kubeconfig`

 4. Note down the IP addresses of OpenShift worker nodes.
 To get the IP addresses of the worker nodes, run:
 ```
 oc get nodes -o wide